FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we proposed FUSION, a forecasting-driven two-stage framework for service provisioning in air–ground integrated networks with human–machine coexistence.
-In its offline stage, FUSION leverages Pro-LNN to capture multi-step spatio-temporal dynamics of ES workloads and integrates the predictions into eACO-VRP and Off-AIC$^2$ to jointly plan AP routes and design incentive-compatible ES–AP contracts.
-In its online stage, congestion-aware task scheduling is formulated as an ordinal potential game over heterogeneous HUs, MUs, and SPs (ESs and APs), and addressed via PG-BRD algorithm that obtains a pure-strategy NE while satisfying coverage and capacity constraints.
-Experiments on both synthetic and real-world datasets show that FUSION consistently achieves higher social welfare and improved resource utilization, while maintaining latency and energy costs comparable to state-of-the-art baselines and preserving individual rationality, budget balance, and near-truthfulness.
+{This work proposed FUSION, a forecasting-driven two-stage framework for service provisioning in air–ground integrated networks with human–machine coexistence.
+The offline stage leverages Pro-LNN for ES workload prediction and integrates results into eACO-VRP and Off-AIC$^2$ for joint AP routing and incentive-compatible contract design.
+The online stage models congestion-aware scheduling as an SD-side potential game and solves it via PG-BRD, yielding an $\varepsilon$-NE under a positive improvement threshold and a pure-strategy Nash equilibrium when the threshold is zero.
+Experiments show that FUSION improves social welfare and resource utilization while maintaining comparable latency and energy efficiency and preserving key economic properties.
+Future work includes quantum-enabled ESs and resource-efficient foundation model learning in UAV-assisted networks.}